Projects Abroad believes that volunteering and tourism can have a positive impact on animals and wildlife conservation.

-We have partnered with several leading international animal welfare organisations - Animal Defenders International (ADI), FOUR PAWS and World Animal Protection - to promote the protection and welfare of animals at our Projects and in the countries where we work.
+We have partnered with several leading international animal welfare organisations - Animal Defenders International (ADI) and FOUR PAWS - to promote the protection and welfare of animals at our Projects and in the countries where we work.
 All our Projects meet our own high internal standards and the equally stringent requirements of these organisations.

 Our animal welfare policy speaks specifically to the treatment of wildlife, but we also apply the fundamentals of these policies - the humane treatment of all animals and their right to a dignified existence - to domestic animals and livestock.